The CITIUS meeting will be held according to the current IAAF rules.

-If for any reason the starter feels it is necessary to interrupt the process, he will say: “Stand Up”
+If for any reason the starter feels that it is necessary to interrupt the process, he will say:

-Athletes eliminated at a certain height in vertical jumps, will leave together at the end of that height.
+-Athletes eliminated in vertical jumps at a certain height may leave the competition area together at the end of a height.

-After the last discipline of the event, all winners of the main program will be honoured together.
-The winners of the disciplines will gather at the defined time in their competition dress (tracksuit) in the Call-Room.
+After the last discipline of the event, there will be a common victory ceremony for all discipline winners of the main program.
+The winners of the disciplines will gather in the Call Room at 19:50 in their competition dress or training suit.